 Each project has a different casuistry.
 In our case, in addition to proposing clear and achievable objectives that would generate satisfaction at the end of each phase, it was essential to select effective tools that would facilitate the transition through all stages of the project with favorable results.

-We believe that the selection of Bimsync for the Quercus project has been the right choice since it is enriching and facilitating the collaborative work in the construction phase, while at the same time generating a series of expectations for the future.
+We believe that the selection of Catenda Hub (previously Bimsync) for the Quercus project has been the right choice since it is enriching and facilitating the collaborative work in the construction phase, while at the same time generating a series of expectations for the future.

 The work teams have been able to integrate quickly into the workflow created for the platform, after a concise training by the BIM D.T.